 5. Improved conditioning and endurance

 Power walking resulting in improved body conditioning and endurance.
-You’ll be walking faster and getting more intense than regular walking.
+You’ll be walking faster and getting more intense than regular walking, which can help you work your way to a higher step goal!
 While a Pacer bodyweight workout might be a better full-body workout, power walking can at least help you engage other parts of your body.
 Your regular walks will feel like a breeze after you’re used to power walking.